 It is important not to overlook this part of the financial aid process, as you do not want to get hit with a large amount that you did not expect.
 Oftentimes, people anticipate the number to be much lower than it actually is.
 Knowing a base amount ahead of time can even help you lower the number by changing various aspects within your personal finances.
 A financial aid consultant or accountant can help you reduce your family’s adjusted gross income, which plays a big role in determining how much financial aid you qualify for.
 Liquid assets also weigh heavily on the EFC, so minimizing these assets by doing things such as shifting these assets or paying off larger debts prior to filling out the FAFSA can severely decrease the amount, thus increasing the amount of financial aid for which you are eligible.

 While it may be near impossible to figure out on your own exactly what college will cost and exactly how much aid you will receive.
 Here are a few things to consider when trying to calculate your financial aid:

 - When trying to project the cost of college, remember that college cost increase at a rate about twice the inflation rate.
-Meaning, the college increases an average of 5% to 8% a year.
+Meaning, the college increases an average of 2% - 4% above inflation a year

 - If possible, parents should try to save 1/3 to half the projected cost of college.
 If possible, start at birth but always remember it is not too late to start saving.